 You must visit a healthcare provider and get a medical release to return to class.
 This is a professional program and "call ins" are not acceptable.
-You are expected to be in class on class days and in clinical on clinical days.
+You are expected to be in class-on-class days and in clinical-on-clinical days.
 You will be assigned make up days in clinical and they may be outside the normal shift you are assigned or on weekends.
+Missed class will result in deduction of points from exam grades.
 This is at the discretion of program administration.

 You will not be granted time off or excused when class is held.
 Classes are mandatory.
-The volume of material covered in one 3 hour class is equivalent to 6 hours of study and 3 hours of reading.
+The volume of material covered in one 3-hour class is equivalent to 6 hours of study and 3 hours of reading.

 What if your child is sick?
 These arrangements need to be made before you enter the program.
-We have no course for remediation in this graduate program and family illness is not an acceptable excuse for missing class or clinical.
-Make sure you have strong back ups for child care, family obligations, etc. Your entire family needs to know this is a priority and you will need help.
+We have no recourse for remediation in this graduate program and family illness is not an acceptable excuse for missing class or clinical.
+Make sure you have strong backups for childcare, family obligations, etc. Your entire family needs to know this is a priority and you will need help.
+Develop a strong Plan A, B, C that does not include you missing class or clinical.